 And treat ensures that when workers are sick, they are sent home.
 But workers need access to health care and paid sick time so they can stay home but still cover their basic living needs.

 Matt Brown, a strategic campaign coordinator with the Teamsters, said Congress needs to create a grant program so STTT can be implemented.
 He said the union has a plan to go to governors to implement labor-management panels so the proposal can be put in place.
 He said there is interest in several states such as California, Colorado and Virginia.
 But, “This is not cheap.
 It has a high cost.”

 Already in Virginia, workers, labor activists, faith-based groups and unions came together to fight to implement worker protections.
 Jason Yarashes, lead attorney and program coordinator for the Legal Aid Justice Center, highlighted the work done this spring by poultry workers on Virginia’s Eastern Shore and Shenandoah Valley who took the lead in the fight, holding car rallies in both locales in late April that helped galvanize the effort.
-At the same time, they joined with activists to petition Gov. Ralph Northam in seeking an emergency standard, one that was ultimately granted last month.
+At the same time, they joined with activists to petition Gov. Ralph Northam in seeking an emergency standard, one that was ultimately granted in June.

 Jones also endorsed the STTT proposal, saying that his members who work at a Kroger distribution center will continue to be at risk if nothing more is done.
 And those affects could be felt nationwide.

 “We have to really realize how the food supply chain could be crippled, and how that would affect your daily life,” he said.